Data Augmentation for Meta-Learning: Experiments

 \subsection{Combining Augmentations}

 After studying each mode of data augmentation individually, we combine augmentations in order to find out how augmentations interact with each other.
 We build on top of query CutMix since this augmentation was the most effective in the previous section.
 We combine query CutMix with other effective augmentations from Table~\ref{tab:active_pool}, and we conduct experiments on the same backbones and dataset.
-Results are reported in Table~\ref{tab:combination}.
-Interestingly, when we use CutMix on both support and query images, we observe worse performance than simply using CutMix on query data alone.
-Again, this demonstrates that meta-learning demands a careful and meta-specific augmentation strategy.
+Results on the ResNet-12 backbone are reported in Table~\ref{tab:combination}, and a full table with additional results can be find in Appendix E. Interestingly, when we use CutMix on both support and query images, we observe worse performance than simply using CutMix on query data alone.
+Again, this demonstrates that meta-learning demands a careful and meta-specific data augmentation strategy.
 In order to further boost performance, we will need an intelligent method for combining various augmentations.
 We propose Meta-MaxUp as this method.